thiagobmi/ccalc/README.md

   <img src="https://github.com/thiagobmi/mycalc/assets/118558122/194caeef-2c08-47fa-8c77-097ca1271164" alt="Sublime's custom image"/>
 </p>

-# MyCalc
+# CapinchoCalc

-MyCalc is a command-line calculator and math expression parser, inspired by GNU calc.
+CapinchoCalc is a command-line calculator and math expression parser, inspired by GNU calc.

 Disclaimer: I did this as a challenge, so I didn't search anything on Google.
 Just wrote it from scratch trying to follow my own approach and intuition.